 It is a common practice for websites to put a 'cookie', which is a small piece of data, on your browser to store information.
 This information can be everything from a username to keep you logged in on your next visit to data used to track your visit to the website.
 If you've visited a website you don't quite trust and want to delete your cookies from the iPad's Safari browser, don't worry, that's a pretty simple task.
 You can also clear your web history, so the iPad itself won't know where you have been browsing.

 - First, you need to go to the iPad's settings.
-You can get to the settings by touching the icon that looks like gears churning.
 (Get help getting into the iPad's settings.)

 - Next, scroll down the left-side menu and choose Safari.

 - Touch "Clear History" to delete all records of which websites you have been to on the iPad.
 You will be prompted to confirm your choice.